 You're currently standing in front of an ordinary rope.
 Now what?

-"Once your legs are up, you'll need to use your feet and calves to keep a grip on the rope while you reach your arms higher and extend your body upward with your hands," she said.
+"Once your legs are up, you'll need to use your feet and calves to keep a grip on the rope while you reach your arms higher and extend your body upwards with your hands", she said.
 "Ropes with knots in them are ideal for beginners since they provide the most support for your feet.
-Also, use safety precautions, like a padded floor under the rope."
+Also, use safety precautions, like a padded floor under the rope".

 As you get used to the motion of rope climbing, you can play around with other foot lock variations to see what feels the most comfortable and efficient for you.
 Though more advanced, you can also make it an arm-day exercise by not using your feet and legs at all.